zorbathut/dec/README.md

   // Fields can have default values. public float renderScale = 1;

-  // Classes and structs can be defined inline. public Color tint = Color.White;
+  // Classes and structs can also have defaults. public Color tint = Color.White;

   // Decs can reference other decs.